santidrj/DL-energetic-impact-analysis/data/raw/dataset_card.md

 - `gpu_total_memory`: The total memory of the GPU in MegaBytes.
 - `gpu_memory_used`: The GPU memory used in MegaBytes.
 - `gpu_power_draw`: The power consumed by the GPU in Watts.
+- `gpu_max_power`: The maximum value in watts that power limit can be set to.
+In other words, the Graphics Card Power ( GCP).
 - `gpu_temperature`: The GPU temperature in Celsius.
 - `cpu_usage`: The percentage of CPU used according to the [psutil](https://psutil.readthedocs.io/en/latest/#psutil.cpu_percent)